Rammechh/SSIS/README.md

 ## Conditional split
   + The Conditional Split Transformation task checks for the specified condition.
 It moves the data to an appropriate destination depending upon the condition.
   + Flow: Source-> Conditional split-> D1, D2
+  + If Condition used in D1, D2 will pick the remaining records
   + In Cond.
 Split -> after dob. click drag and drop column and give condition Title == "Mr.", now run will throw Error, will be covered as Error Handling
       ### Error Handling
           +